toful/BotDetector/README.md

     pip install pandas

 ### Installing scikit-learn
-If you already have a working installation of numpy and scipy, the easiest way to install scikit-learn is using pip
+If you already have a working installation of numpy and scipy, the easiest way to install scikit-learn is using pip. [scikit-learn](https://scikit-learn.org/stable/install.html)

     pip install -U scikit-learn

+### Installing Tensorflow
+Install TensorFlow with Python's pip package manager.
+[Tensorflow](https://www.tensorflow.org/install)

+    pip install tensorflow

 ## Author